abhishek-kumar-code/Redfish_Public/docs/support/SchemaSupplementInput.md

         raw_smbios_uuid[5],raw_smbios_uuid[4],
         raw_smbios_uuid[7],raw_smbios_uuid[6],
         raw_smbios_uuid[8],raw_smbios_uuid[9],
-        raw_smbios_uuid[10],raw_smbios_uuid[11],raw_smbios_uuid[12],raw_smbios_uuid[13],raw_smbios_uuid[14],raw_smbios_uuid[15]
+        raw_smbios_uuid[10],raw_smbios_uuid[11],
+        raw_smbios_uuid[12],raw_smbios_uuid[13],
+	raw_smbios_uuid[14],raw_smbios_uuid[15]
         );

-This will create the same canonical formated string as WMI and dmidecode for little-endian X86 systems.
+The above sample code creates the same canonical-formated string as WMI and dmidecode for little-endian X86 systems.

-In the case that the computer architecture is not little-endian, then the conversion and canonical representation should be the same as the OS APIs such as WMI and dmidecode.
+If the computer architecture is not little-endian, then the conversion and canonical representation should be the same as the operating system's APIs, such as WMI and dmidecode.

 Note that as specified in RFC4122, the fields in the string should be zero-filled hex values as shown in the conversion code above so that the overall string length and format is of the form xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx.

-Regarding the case of the hex values:  RFC4122 specifies that on output the hex values should be lower-case, but that clients should use case-insensitive comparison on input.
-Most modern scripting languages typically also represent hex values in lower-case following the RFC.
-However, dmidecode, WMI and some Redfish implementations currently use upper-case for UUID on output.

-Therefore, for new Redfish implementations, the recommendation is to follow RFC4122 and output using lower-case hex values when converting from the SMBIOS raw binary data as shown in the code example above.
-However, Redfish implementations and OS APIs MAY also output in uppercase and clients MUST therefore compare UUIDs using a case-insensitive compares (as recommended by RFC4122).

 ## Processor